ietf-wg-masque/draft-ietf-masque-connect-udp/draft-ietf-masque-connect-udp.md

 Registration is the action by which an endpoint informs its peer of the semantics and format of a given context ID.
+This document does not define how registration occurs, though some examples of how it might occur are provided in {{example-extensions}}.
+Depending on the method being used, it is possible for datagrams to be received with Context IDs which have not yet been registered, for instance due to a race condition in the arrival of the datagram and the registration.

 # HTTP Datagram Payload Format {#format}

-When associated with UDP proxying request streams, the HTTP Datagram Payload field of HTTP Datagrams (see {{HTTP-DGRAM}}) has the format in {{dgram-format}}.
+When associated with UDP proxying request streams, the HTTP Datagram Payload field of HTTP Datagrams (see {{HTTP-DGRAM}}) has the format defined in {{dgram-format}}.
-Note that when HTTP Datagrams are encoded using QUIC DATAGRAM frames, the Context ID field below directly follows the Quarter Stream ID field which is at the start of the QUIC DATAGRAM frame payload.
+Note that when HTTP Datagrams are encoded using QUIC DATAGRAM frames, the Context ID field defined below directly follows the Quarter Stream ID field which is at the start of the QUIC DATAGRAM frame payload:

 ~~~
 UDP Proxying HTTP Datagram Payload {